Let a local tour expert organize your tours and make your dream come true. Locals know better.

 The region of Argolis is one of the longest occupied regions in Greece, with evidence of Neolithic settlements.

 It’s no surprise that Mycenae, mentioned in Homer’s Iliad, today is an essential stop in every trip to Greece.
 Attractions such as Agamemnon’s fortress with the hilltop acropolis and Agamemnon’s Palace, the famous Lions’ Gate, the royal cemetery, the Treasury of Atreus, the sanctuary of Asclepius, the god of medicine with the amazing theatre of Epidaurus, and the elegant city of Nafplion, draw huge crowds of people.

-Bookings during the last 48 hours can ONLY be done in our office in the centre of Athens.
-We may not reply to such requests.
+– Bookings during the last 48 hours can only be done in our premises in the centre of Athens.

 – Students from other countries and E.U. seniors over 65, pay 12.00 €

 – Lunch (3 course menu) is served in a restaurant in modern Mycenae village and costs 10.00 € extra for everybody.